HaoWang95/selftaught-note/React/material-ui.md

 Though there are tons of attributes provided by default theme in material ui.
 Common used attributes are mainly about palette and typography.

 The API we can use to create a theme is **createTheme(options, ...args) => theme**

+## Common settings in material ui and css
+### **display: flex**
+This is a common setting in a container.
+The container becomes flexible by setting the display property to flex.
+By default, it will be flexible horizontally.
+Adding **flex-direction: column** to change it to be flexible vertically.